-6.14 Unintentional Touch Suppression
+6.13 Unintentional Touch Suppression

-The Touch Suppression T42 object provides a mechanism to suppress false detections from unintentional touches from a large body area, such as from a palm.
+The Touch Suppression T42 object provides a mechanism to suppress false detections from unintentional touches from a large body area, such as from a face, ear or palm.
 The Touch Suppression T42 object also provides Maximum Touch Suppression to suppress all touches if more than a specified number of touches has been detected.